Project: Foundry Row

 Client: Howard Hughes Corporation

-The Merriweather District is a vibrant live/work community on a 68 acre piece of land in Downtown Columbia.
-Located adjacent to Merriweather Post Pavilion, the project encompasses a full build out with over 750 residential units, approximately 1.2 million sq ft of office and 185,000 sq ft of retail shops and restaurants on about 22 acres.
-Project components are centered around an active public park that will act as the district's center for activities including concerts, outdoor dining, ice skating, and other civic programming.
-Paths and walkways will tie the area together and connect to other areas of Downtown Columbia, including a natural conservation area.
-The district is the first LEED Neighborhood Development v4 in Maryland and only the second development to achieve it on the East Coast.
+The Merriweather District is a vibrant live-work community on a 68-acre piece of land in Downtown Columbia, Maryland.
+Located adjacent to Merriweather Post Pavilion, the mixed-use development project encompasses a full build out with over 750 residential units, approximately 1.2 million sq. ft. of office and 185,000 sq. ft. of retail shops and restaurants on about 22 acres.
+Master planning design components are centered around an active public park that will act as the district's center for activities including concerts, outdoor dining, ice skating, and other civic programming.
+Paths and walkways tie the area together and connect to other areas of Downtown Columbia, including a natural conservation area.
+Merriweather District is the first LEED Neighborhood Development v4 in Maryland and only the second development to achieve it on the East Coast.

 Awards